circt-hls/circt-hls/tools/hlstool/README.md

 Some features of the tool are:

 * Accepts relative as well as manual paths but executes all commands in absolute paths.
-* Each command executed is printed verbatum to the executing terminal.
+* Each command executed is printed verbatim to the executing terminal.
 Given this, tool user can inspect the sequence of commands that was executed and easily copy/paste from the terminal, to reproduce any of the commands.
 All this, without a cryptic shell script in sight!
 * Automatically generates `CMakeLists.txt` files for compiling simulator libraries.
 * Iteratively `CMake`s a simulator library to achieve the maximum possible Verilator model parallelism.